Florida College: History

 Throughout the 1950s, the majority of the students were older men who wished to become preachers; according to David Edwin Harrell, the school "became something of a training ground for a cadre of non-institutional leaders".
-In 1954 the Southern Association of Colleges and Schools granted Florida College full accreditation for the Associate of Arts degree.
+In 1954 the Southern Association of Colleges and Schools granted Florida College full accreditation, which has been reaffirmed about every ten years, most recently in June 2017.

 In the 1960s the school's recruitment policies changed, and students outside Churches of Christ were pursued.
 A vote by the students and staff resulted in dropping the word "Christian" from the school name in 1963.
 The name change was fueled in part by the controversy that the word Christian was only used as a noun and never as an adjective in the New Testament.
 By the 1970s the bulk of the student body were again members of Churches of Christ, although the students were younger and more traditional than those of the 1950s.
 In 1982, Bob F. Owen became president of Florida College, the position he held until 1991, when Charles G. "Colly" Caldwell III, assumed office.

 At the beginning of the 2008 academic year, Caldwell announced his resignation as president of Florida College.
-He remains at Florida College as a tenured faculty member in the Biblical Studies department.
-After a nationwide search, Temple Terrace resident Harry E. "Buddy" Payne was named the fifth president of the college, effective May 22, 2009.
-Payne was the academic dean and vice president of the college prior to being appointed president.
+After a nationwide search, the college's academic dean and vice president, Harry E. "Buddy" Payne, was named the fifth president of the college, effective May 22, 2009.
+In 2023, John B. Weaver was named the sixth president of the college.

-Florida College added its first accredited four-year degree program, the Bachelor of Arts in Biblical Studies, in 1996.
-It has since added bachelor's degrees in business, communication, elementary education, history, liberal studies and music.
-The school plans to add a nursing program beginning in the fall of 2021.

-In 2017, Florida College received an exemption to Title IX which allows it to discriminate against LGBTQ students.
+In 2017, Florida College received an exemption to Title IX that allows it to discriminate against LGBTQ students.